 The importance of search relevance and how to improve it

 Have you been getting a lot of visitors to your site, but not a lot of sales?
-Search relevance and improving the strength of your site's search engine may be the answer to your problems.
+Search relevance and improving the strength of your site's search engine may be the answer to your problem.
 The user experience of search engines can feel quite simple and slick, but behind the scenes, building a search engine is an intricate and difficult process.

 The moving parts behind the curtain require enormous amounts of data to train and improve the search engine’s capabilities.
 One of the most practical and useful applications of machine learning, search engines can be found on almost every website — from personal blogs to international conglomerates like Amazon and eBay.
 The strength of these search engines and the user experience of these websites rely heavily on search relevance.